 Raw-sugar futures fell for the first time in three sessions on renewed concern that global output will exceed demand as exports expand from Brazil, the world’s biggest producer.
-Cocoa rose and coffee declined.
+Coffee also declined, while cocoa was steady.

-Sugar exports from Brazil are more profitable than sales in the domestic market after the real weakened against the dollar over the past three months, according to Cepea, a University of Sao Paulo research group.
-The advance in Brazil’s center south’s harvest “should weaken prices” as weak demand in the Northern Hemisphere “prompts a global trade surplus into the third quarter,” Hussein Allidina, Morgan Stanley’s head of commodities research, wrote in a report e-mailed today.
+Sugar exports from Brazil are more profitable than sales in the domestic market after the real weakened against the dollar in the past three months, according to Cepea, a University of Sao Paulo research group.
+The advance in Brazil’s harvest “should weaken prices” as slack demand in the Northern Hemisphere “prompts a global trade surplus into the third quarter,” Hussein Allidina, Morgan Stanley’s head of commodity research, said in a report.

-“The real is probably putting pressure on the market,” Michael K Smith, the president of T&K Futures & Options in Port St. Lucie, Florida, said in a telephone interview.
+“The real is probably putting pressure on the market,” Michael K. Smith, the president of T&K Futures & Options in Port St. Lucie, Florida, said in a telephone interview.

-Raw sugar for July delivery declined 0.6 percent to 19.51 cents a pound at 1:08 p.m. on ICE Futures U.S. in New York, after rising 0.6 percent in the previous two sessions.
-Before today, the commodity tumbled 7.1 percent in May, heading for the third consecutive monthly drop and the longest slide since April 2011.
+Raw sugar for July delivery declined 0.5 percent to settle at 19.53 cents a pound at 2 p.m. on ICE Futures U.S. in New York.
+The price rose 0.6 percent in the previous two sessions.
+The commodity has tumbled 16 percent this year.

-“Of all soft commodities, sugar has the most bearish fundamentals right now,” Smith said.
-The sweetener “could fall another two to three cents from here,” especially if gasoline prices continue to drop, encouraging growers to “produce more food stuff,” rather than ethanol, he said.
+“Of all soft commodities, sugar has the most bearish fundamentals,” Smith said.
+The sweetener “could fall another 2 to 3 cents,” especially if gasoline prices continue to drop, encouraging growers to “produce more food stuff,” rather than ethanol, he said.

-Cocoa futures for July delivery rose 0.3 percent to $2,116 a metric ton in New York.
+Cocoa futures for July delivery were unchanged at $2,110 a metric ton.

-In London futures trading, refined sugar, cocoa and robusta coffee also slid on NYSE Liffe.
+In London futures trading, refined sugar, robusta coffee and cocoa slid on NYSE Liffe.

 To contact the reporters on this story: Isis Almeida in London at firstname.lastname@example.org; Marvin G. Perez in New York at email@example.com

-To contact the editors responsible for this story: Steve Stroth at email@example.com; Claudia Carpenter at firstname.lastname@example.org
+To contact the editor responsible for this story: Steve Stroth at firstname.lastname@example.org;